Back to All Events

 📍 Zoom

 One of CUNY-IIE’s grounding principles is: Black Immigrant Lives Matter.
-It means that we stand in solidarity with all those fighting for equality and justice in the Black Lives Matter movement.
+We stand in solidarity with all those fighting for equality and justice in the Black Lives Matter movement.
 It is therefore important to approach our work with that sense of solidarity in mind.

 Although Black immigrants make up the smallest percentage of immigrants in the United States, they are more likely to be targeted for deportation.
 By centering the lives and experiences of those who are most vulnerable, we can advocate for equity for everyone.